csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 Object-relational mapping systems in general, and in particular the widely used Hibernate system which provides an object-relational mapping to Java, are described in more detail in Section 9.4.2.

 The primary goal of object-relational mapping systems is to ease the job of programmers who build applications, by providing them an object-model, while retaining the benefits of using a robust relational database underneath.
-As an added benefit, when operating on objects cached in memory, object-relational systems can provide significant performance gains over direct access to the un- derlying database.
+As an added benefit, when operating on objects cached in memory, object-relational systems can provide significant performance gains over direct access to the underlying database.

 Object-relational mapping systems also provide query languages that allow programmers to write queries directly on the object model; such queries are translated into SQL queries on the underlying relational database, and result objects created from the SQL query results.